Tyelab/AlphaTracker2/README.md

 #### 5. Install Pytorch.
 You can try letting

-   If on Linux or Windows AND have GPU: `conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch`
+   If on Linux or Windows AND have GPU: `conda install pytorch torchvision torchaudio cudatoolkit=11.6 -c pytorch -c conda-forge`

    If on macOS: `conda install pytorch torchvision torchaudio -c pytorch`